 What are the templates you’ll need in a referral program?

-We’ve broken it down the templates by who will be interacting with them, whether it’s your customers, their referred friends, or everybody in general.
+We’ve broken down the templates by who will be interacting with them, whether it’s your customers, their referred friends, or everybody in general.
 Click to jump to each of the sections below, or leap to our referral program templates checklist.

 - Referral incentives – what rewards you will offer your Advocates and their Friends